-Go to: Configuration and Site Builder
+Go to: Refined Configuration > Site Builder

-On this page:
+On this page

-A site is a Confluence Site.
+A site is an area of Confluence.
 Sites adds a level of organization above spaces and categories.
-Spaces can be organized into Categories that can be organized into Sites.
-In RefinedTheme we don't limit Confluence to only one Confluence Site, we offer the possibility of having multiple Sites in the one Confluence instance.
+Your Confluence Spaces can be organized into Categories that can be organized into Sites.
+In Refined we don't limit Confluence to only one Confluence Site, we offer the possibility of having multiple Sites in the one Confluence instance.

 Build the structure of your Site or Sites using the Site Builder.
-Find more information on the Site Builder here and/or our tutorial to Create your Site Navigation and Structure using the Site Builder.
+Find more information on the Site Builder and/or our tutorial to Create your Site Navigation and Structure using the Site Builder.